SK360/ERM-Control-Box/README.md

 When time expires in ERM it will call /gamefailed which will blink the RED led confirming to gamemaster that the room has run out of time and failed.\

 When Win button is pressed, "Not Won" on /won will change to "Won" and ERM will complete the room.
 Yellow LED Illuminates.

+When game reset is called from ERM, it polls /reset which resets all variables on the prop and should illuminate the Green LED again.